little-pinecone/spring-boot-log4j-2-scaffolding/README.md

 * [Log4j 2](https://logging.apache.org/log4j/2.x/) is used for logs processing.
 * The application uses the `root` logger and sends log entries to `RollingFile` and `Console` appenders (when you run the app, the `logs` directory will be created automatically).
 * After log entries had been processed by Filebeat and Logstash, they are send to ElasticSearch.
-* You can browse logs in Kibana.
+* You can browse logs in [Kibana](http://localhost:5601/).
-* You can browse Elastic Stack metrics in a Kibana dashboard
+* You can browse Elastic Stack metrics in a [Kibana dashboard](http://localhost:5601/app/monitoring).
+* You can monitor the Spring Boot app using [Actuator endpoints](http://localhost:8080/actuator).

 ## Built With